-- 1.5 In addition to the Board meetings, the executive directors, together with top management, held regular Executive Committee meetings on operational matters of the Group.
-The Executive Committee comprises all executive directors, chief financial officer, head of departments, general and deputy general managers of major subsidiaries. - 1.6 The Board's approval is required for key matters, including corporate restructuring, mergers and acquisitions, major investments and divestments, material acquisition or disposal of assets, major corporate policies on key areas of operations, acceptances of significant bank facilities, release of Group results and material interested person transactions. - 1.7 The Board comprises directors who collectively possess the relevant core competencies and diversity of experience that would enable them to contribute to the Board's effectiveness.
+1.5 In addition to the Board meetings, the executive directors, together with top management, held regular Executive Committee meetings on operational matters of the Group.
+The Executive Committee comprises all executive directors, chief financial officer, head of departments, general managers and deputy general managers of major subsidiaries.

+- 1.6 The Board's approval is required for key matters, including corporate restructuring, mergers and acquisitions, major investments and divestments, material acquisition or disposal of assets, major corporate policies on key areas of operations, acceptance of significant bank facilities, release of Group results and material interested person transactions. - 1.7 The Board comprises directors who collectively possess the relevant core competencies and diversity of experience that would enable them to contribute to the Board's effectiveness.
 The Company will consider appropriate training programs for directors to meet their relevant training needs, and encourages directors to attend relevant training courses at the Company's expense.
 Arrangements have been made for new directors to visit our factories and facilities and to be given briefings on operations to enable them to gain a better understanding of the Group's business.
-In addition, directors were invited to participate in our annual internal budget and strategy discussions. - 1.8 All the Directors are updated regularly on changes in company policies, Board procedures, corporate governance and best practices.
+In addition, directors were invited to participate in our annual internal budget and strategy discussions.
+During the year, the Company had also arranged for industry expert to speak to directors and Company executives on industry trends and developments.
+Information on changes and developments in relevant market regulations and accounting standards would also be circulated to all directors for reference. - 1.8 All the Directors are updated regularly on changes in company policies, Board procedures, corporate governance and best practices.